junoaccess/juno/README.md

 ## Security

-If you discover a security vulnerability, please email <security@usejuno.com> instead of using the issue tracker.
+If you discover a security vulnerability, please email <security@junoaccess.site> instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.

 ## License